 Creator’s Note – August 8, 2021:

 – All guides are generally outdated at this point, and I do not think there is a very high chance that I will feel up to the task of updating the guides on this website.
 I have lost the motivation to put in the proper effort and calculations to provide numerically supported Magna/Omega grid advice.
-The original motivation was me figuring out the best grids for myself and then sharing it with others; but now, most of my grids are Primal (and not whale optimized) so the motivation is lacking.
+The original motivation was me figuring out the best grids for myself and then sharing it with others, but now that motivation is lacking.

 – Thank you for visiting and supporting me and this website.
 Some of the information on this website may still be useful and/or it can serve as an archive/time capsule for how grids used to be!
 The site will likely be left up until summer 2022, I will issue another update when we decide to cancel/renew the webhosting service.